samicarroll/safe_place/README.md

 - contains base code the will search "SkipTheGames" and "Megapersonals"; desired sites for human trafficking.
 - uses selenium chromedriver to search and save all listings on every page for Fort Myers area.
 - implemented a keyword list to find common keywords used in human trafficking.
-  - listings that match the keywords are screenshotted and exported to a png titled '' and it will document the title, description, age, and keyword then export to an excel.
+  - listings that match the keywords are screenshotted and exported to a png titled 'megapersonals_[listing number]_keyword' and it will document the title, description, age, and keyword then export to an excel.
 - implemented basic UI for customers; includes login screen, allows user to choose a website to scrape.

 ## Installing Packages: